 If you are feeling energetic and want to explore more of the region, a longer beach and bush walk trail is available.
 The walk stretches between Thirsty Point and Hansen Bay with a detour into Lake Thetis.
 Visit during wildflower season and you will be blessed with a stunning display of colour on your journey.

-Lake Thetis is on the outskirts of Cervantes a comfortable three hour drive north of Perth.
-Ideally try and time your visit to be in the drier summer months for a better view of these extraordinary living fossils.
+Lake Thetis is on the outskirts of Cervantes, a comfortable two-hour journey north of Perth along the Indian Ocean Drive.
+Ideally, try and time your visit to be in the drier summer months for a better view of these extraordinary living fossils.